bh247484/app-template/README.md

 # Template for Future Apps

-Contains three docker containers...
-1. ASP.NET api
-2. NextJS app
+Includes...
+1. Vite React/Typescript frontend.
+2. Your choice of rails or asp.net backend.
 3. PSQL docker with local folder volume (.gitignored)

+To Do...
-- Empty folder `/py-app` for future FastAPI python server
+Add dockerized FastAPI python server to `/py-app`.

 Makefile and docker-compose commands already pre-written.
 VSCode debugging for Docker containers also preconfigured.